gerstrong/Commander-Genius/readme.txt

 Before you play the game, you should take a look at the controls.
 Normally LAlt, Ctrl, Space and Enter are the action keys.
 You can also assign joystick buttons and axes to those actions.

+- HOT KEYS -
+F2 for soundmenu
+F3 for controls menu
+F5 for save menu

 - CHEAT CODES -
 There are a full assortment of cheat codes available.
 Some cheats must first be enabled with -cheat or through the options->game menu.
 C+T+SPACE and G+O+D will